basilinjoe/spellin-teacher/frontend/README.md

-# Spelling Teacher Frontend
+# SpellWise Frontend

-A React-based frontend for the Spelling Teacher application that helps users improve their spelling through interactive practice.
+A React-based frontend for the SpellWise application that helps users improve their spelling through interactive practice.

 ## Features